chumaky/datero-docs/docs/installation.md

 Now you can access the web application on [http://localhost :octicons-tab-external-16:](http://localhost){: target="_blank" rel="noopener noreferrer" } and the database on `localhost:5432`.

-By default, `datero` contains compiled and installed connectors for the following databases:
+By default, Datero contains compiled and installed connectors for the following databases:

 ![Connectors](./images/connectors.jpg){ loading=lazy; align=right }